 - a) Travel time on paratransit is comparable to fixed route transit.
-Customers may be required to spend up to one hour and fifteen minutes on paratransit on any one-way trip. - b) Paratransit is a shared ride system; therefore, direct service cannot be accommodated. - c) Trip times will vary depending on number of customers, pick-up/drop-off time and distance of trips.
+The goal of paratransit is to provide a travel time of 60 minutes or less for any one-way trip 99% of the time. - b) Paratransit is a shared ride system; therefore, direct service cannot be accommodated. - c) Trip times will vary depending on number of customers, pick-up/drop-off time and distance of trips.